SEO Trends: 45 Experts On The Future Of Search

 On a personal note, I believe Google will eventually kill the Penguin process in the next year or so.
 While a spam algorithm may exist called Penguin, it will make no sense to continue this process of killing sites and reviewing disavow lists indefinitely.
 They got the data they needed (link sellers), now they need to find a way to gracefully exit as the data given in the link lists has often become meaningless as site owners disavow everything.

 In addition on the algorithm front, I think they will continue in their addition of algorithms that have nothing to do with webspam, but site quality.
-We have seen this change of focus in 2013 and 2014, there is no reason to think it will lessen in 2015.
+We have seen this change of focus and, there is no reason to think it will lessen.

 Finally, I think there will be a push back from not just the EU countries on Google privacy issues, but with consumers.
 Consumers are becoming more aware of the potential costs of tracking and personalization as more and more data is consumed.